 There is no waste in wood.
-After a log

-is sawn for construction, joinery,

-The versatility of wood

-Small logs, wood chips and sawdust are processed into high added value panel boards which in turn are manufactured into products as diverse as door mouldings, furniture, shop fronts and pool tables.
+After a log is sawn for construction, joinery, veneering, fencing and other uses, the remainder is processed into panel board products, paper, energy efficient fuel and horticultural products.
+The versatility of wood Small logs, wood chips and sawdust are processed into high added value panel boards which in turn are manufactured into products as diverse as door mouldings, furniture, shop fronts and pool tables.

-Board walk, Glendalough Forest (left).
-Correct treatment with modern wood protection systems preserves not only the timber but also the soil and flora in important heritage sites.
-Coillte HQ (right).
 Timber should be treated with woodstains or wood coatings for both internal and external use.
-Properly treated timber remains aesthetically pleasing and durable for generations.
+Properly treated timber remains aesthetically pleasing and durable for many generations.